McMaster Marauders: Facilities

-The McMaster football team has been competing in organized play since 1901 and currently plays in the Ontario University Athletics conference in Canadian Interuniversity Sport.
-The program has won eight Yates Cup conference championships and one Vanier Cup national championship, in 2011.
-As of the end of the 2011 CFL season, 51 McMaster Marauder alumni have played professionally in the Canadian Football League, including eight that currently play in the CFL.

 Championships

 The Marauders have won several championships since they began competitive play in their provincial conference, as well as within the national league they are in.
 The following is a table of the number of championships won by the Marauders men's teams and individual competitors since the Canadian Interuniversity Athletic Union was formed in 1961 as well as the number of championships won by Marauders women's teams and individual competitors since the Ontario Women's Interuniversity Athletic Association was formed in 1971.

 The men's water polo team has won the Ontario University Athletics championship 25 times, making it the most successful team at the provincial level.
 The men's wrestling team has been the most successful team at the national level, winning the CIS championship four times.